jorge120609/api-documentation/oauth-api/user-guides/create-an-app/create-a-self-hosted-app/create-a-self-hosted-app.md

 An API key must be created by the Zettle merchant that will use your app.

 1. Ask the merchant to create an API key in one of the following ways:
-   * Provide the merchant a deep link with pre-populated fields and [the instructions to create an API key with the deep link](create-an-api-key.md#create-an-api-key-with-a-deep-link-from-the-developer).
+   * Provide the merchant a link with pre-populated fields and [the instructions to create an API key with the link](create-an-api-key.md#create-an-api-key-with-a-link-from-the-developer).
       ```
       https://my.zettle.com/apps/api-keys?name=<key-name>&scopes=<scopes>
       ```